 Glasses in good condition - Men's, women's, and children's glasses are all in high demand.
 Broken frames and/or damaged lenses are disposed of.
 If in doubt - donate!

 Children's frames - Glasses and frames for children are always in short supply.
 Because of the need, we have optical companies who will make lenses to match the frame if it does not currently have lenses.

 Readers/bifocals - As readily available as readers are in the United States, they are a precious commodity in the places we visit.
-When local residents gradually lose their ability to focus at near due to natural aging processes, they are forced to give up reading and traditional handicrafts.
+When residents gradually lose their ability to focus near due to the natural aging processes, they are forced to give up reading and traditional handicrafts.

 Antique or gold - We accept all antique or gold glasses regardless of the condition.
 These are sold for the gold content or as antiques.
 The money generated is used to help fund the mission trips.

 Eyeglass cases - Due to shipping costs, only cases that are clean and in good condition are actually taken on mission trips.

 If you can help in any way, please contact us (MI-VOSH/SVOSH) at (231)-591-2193.

 We will be happy to provide you with more information about our organization.

 Together we really can help the world to see.